fjredondo/lexical-analysis-obo-foundry/README.md

     - **getMetricsMembers.sh**: Bash script to obtain the metrics for the OBO Foundry member ontologies.
 This script read the folder */data/ontologies/member_ontologies* and put the results in */results/members_results*.
     - **getMetricsMembers.sh**: Bash script to obtain the metrics for the OBO Foundry candidate ontologies.
 This script read the folder */data/ontologies/candidate_ontologies* and put the results in */results/candidates_results*.
     - **data_analysis.R**: R script intended to be opened in an interactive rstudio session.
 It contains the R commands used to perform the descriptive analysis, including basic statistics and plots.
 It also includes commented lines that help to follow the script.
+    - **orthogonal_repository_analysis.R**: R script intended to be opened in an interactive rstudio session.
+It contains the R commands used to perform an analysis of the metrics applied to the entire repository.
+They are applied in two different ways, on the one hand, considering that the repository complies with the orthogonality principles and, on the other hand, that the repository is not orthogonal.

 - The **results** folder contains several subfolders and files with the results provided by each step, namely:
     - **candidates_results**: Folder including TSV files for each candidate ontology, including its metric values.
 A file called *allMetrics.tsv* is also included, in which the information about all the candidate ontologies is merged.